vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 temperature kept fluctuating between normal and high, and the temperature reading did not closely track my subjective experience over the time period.

-## Comparison with last time

-Comparing with my [second
-dose](2021-06-25-pfizer-covid-vaccine-dose-2.md), it looks like my reaction was a little bit *faster* this time, but qualitatively similar.
-It remains to be seen whether it also subsides more quickly.